department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 ------

 <span id="reimbursement"></span>
-## VA travel reimbursement benefits, rates, and deductibles
+## Benefits, rates, and deductibles

 ### What travel expenses does VA reimburse?